Summary: Act 3: Scene 1

 Summary: Act 3: Scene 4

-Antony complains to Octavia that since departing Rome, Caesar has not only waged war against Pompey but has also belittled Antony in public.
+Antony complains to Octavia that since departing Rome, Octavius has not only waged war against Pompey but has also belittled Antony in public.
 Octavia urges Antony not to believe everything he hears, and she pleads with him to keep the peace with her brother.
-Were Antony and Caesar to fight, Octavia laments, she would not know whether to support her brother or her husband.
+Were Antony and Octavius to fight, Octavia laments, she would not know whether to support her brother or her husband.
 Antony tells her that he must do what needs to be done to preserve his honor, without which he would be nothing.
-Nevertheless, he sends her to Rome to make peace again between Caesar and himself.
+Nevertheless, he sends her to Rome to make peace again between Octavius and himself.
 Meanwhile, he prepares for war against Pompey.

 Read a translation of Act 3: Scene 4.